Stanley Farkas, Ph.D.

 Dr. Latshaw received a Ph.D. in Physics from Stanford University, and a B.A. in Physics from University of California, Berkeley.

 Philip B. Russell, Ph.D.

-Phil is an atmospheric scientist retired from NASA’s Ames Research Center, Mt.
+Dr. Russell is a retired atmospheric scientist from NASA’s Ames Research Center, Mt.
 View CA and is a co-founder of Secure The Future 2100.
 While at NASA Ames, he held successive positions as Chief, Atmospheric Experiments Branch; Acting Chief and Deputy Chief, Earth System Science Division; Chief, Atmospheric Chemistry and Dynamics Branch; and Leader, NASA Ames Sunphotometer-Satellite (SunSat) Group.
 He is the author or coauthor of more than 150 peer-reviewed publications on measurements and models of atmospheric aerosol and cloud particles and gases, including their effects on Earth’s energy budget and climate.
 He led the development of the SunSat Group’s signature instruments, which have been used extensively to validate and extend satellite measurements in airborne missions over Africa, the Americas, Asia, Europe, and the surrounding oceans.
 He was awarded the NASA Exceptional Service medal for his climate research and is a Fellow of the American Association for the Advancement of Science (for “pioneering work and scientific leadership in the measurement of aerosol properties and the effects of haze on the Earth’s energy budget and climate”) and a Fellow of the American Geophysical Union (for “pioneering contributions to and sustained leadership of the measurement of aerosol radiative effects”).

-He received a PhD and MS in Physics and an MS in Management, all from Stanford University, and a BA in Physics from Wesleyan University.
+Dr. Russell received a PhD and MS in Physics and an MS in Management, all from Stanford University, and a BA in Physics from Wesleyan University.